dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-vs-pipelines.md

 * Triggers
 * Variable groups

-For a full list of Azure Pipelines features, refer to the table [here](/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops&preserve-view=true#feature-availability).
+For a full list of Azure Pipelines features, refer to the [Feature availability](/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops&preserve-view=true#feature-availability) table.

 GitHub Actions are evolving rapidly and provide features such as triggers for almost all GitHub events, artifact storage, environments and environment rules, starter templates, and matrices.
-Read more about the full GitHub Actions feature set [here](https://docs.github.com/actions).
+Read more about the entire feature set refer [GitHub Actions](https://docs.github.com/actions).

 ### Feature comparison